Welcome to our practice website

 Please call Reception during normal opening hours to make an appointment or use the online booking service via the website.
 All appointments must be booked in advance – please don’t just turn up!

-Telephone/ video consultations are available at the same price as an on-site consultation and can be booked by calling Reception.
-Although a physical examination is an important part of the initial assessment of many cases; video consultations can be a good option for post-operative and follow-up checks in particular.
+Telephone/ video consultations are available at the same price as an on-site consultation and can be booked by calling Reception if preferred.

 Attending an appointment